How to Prepare Kids for Emergencies

 1. Draw windows on the layout and explain that they can be used as an exit in an emergency.

 2. Sprinkle paprika or another spice over the drawing to represent fire.
-Talk about how to get to another outside door or to a window if the path is blocked.
+They should know at least two routes out of their room in case the first is blocked.

-One final concept to discuss is “get low and go,” which involves crawling below the smoke to avoid inhaling deadly gases.
+Finally, make sure they understand to “get low and go,” which involves crawling below the smoke to avoid inhaling deadly gases.
 The Howard County Department of Fire and Rescue explains this in a quick video you can all watch together.

 Light Bulb